Game engines and other large codebases with graphics logic are commonly written in C++, and only having to learn and write a single language is great.

 Metal is the main odd man out, but is C++-like.

-C++ is "C like" and uses manual memory management.
-The major idiom is RAII.
+Java is "C like" and uses garbage collection for dynamic memory management.
+It doesn't have determistic destructors.
+The major idiom is inheritance and overriding virtual methods.

 GLSL is "C like" and doesn’t even support dynamic memory allocation, manual or otherwise.
 The major idiom is an implicit fixed function pipeline that executes around your code - you don't write the whole program.

 So what does "C like" actually mean?
-IMHO it refers to superficial syntax elements like curly braces, return type before the function name, prefix and postfix increment and decrement operators, etc. It tells you almost nothing about the semantics, which is the part that determines how code in that language will map to CPU machine code vs. a GPU IR like SPIR-V. For example, CUDA looks like C++ but it has to introduce a new memory model to match the realities of GPU hardware.
+IMHO it refers to superficial syntax elements like curly braces, return type before the function name, prefix and postfix increment operators, etc. It tells you almost nothing about the semantics, which is the part that determines how code in that language will map to CPU machine code vs. a GPU IR like SPIR-V. For example, CUDA is based on C++ but it has to introduce a new memory model to match the realities of GPU silicon.

 But one thing I miss in C++ compared to shaders is all the vector sizzling, like v.yxyx.
 I couldn't really see how they handle vectors but might have missed it.